-We list our special offers and late availability Devon breaks here.
+We list our special offers and late availability Devon holidays here.

-But if you just want to check general availability, look at our availability summary – you can choose the property at the top of the form.
+If you want to check general availability at Wheatland Farm for a particular date, use our availability summary.
 Remember, Balebarn Lodge sleeps 8, Beech Lodge sleeps 6, Honeysuckle Lodge, Nuthatch Lodge and Otter Cottage sleep 4 each.

 Summer 2022 – July and August Holidays

 It’s time for summer holidays.
 And don’t we all need them!
 From mid July to end August Wheatland Farm offers full weeks in the eco lodges and Otter Cottage.

 13 August to 20 August in Nuthatch Eco Lodge

 27 August to 3 September, Beech Eco Loge